Practice area(s): Class actions

 Qualification(s): LLB, BComm, Graduate Diploma in Applied Finance and Investment (Securities Institute of Australia)

-Steven Foale is currently representing over 160,000 claimants in the bank fees class actions brought against eight of Australia's largest banks, and which resulted in a historic victory in the High Court of Australia which clarified the operation of the doctrine of penalties.
+Steven is currently representing over 160,000 claimants in the bank fees class actions brought against Australia's largest banks.
+The class action took Steven to the High Court of Australia, where he successfully instructed during the Andrews v ANZ proceedings.
+The case resulted in an historic victory for all Australians who hold bank accounts, regarding the clarification of the operation of the doctrine of penalties.

 Before starting with Maurice Blackburn in April 2006, Steven practiced for eight years in Adelaide and Sydney, initially with a major Adelaide law firm and then with a boutique insolvency law firm.
 Steven was then employed as a litigation manager by a large litigation funder for three years, selecting and managing large cases including insolvency cases.